Who is Delcy Rodríguez, Venezuela’s leader after Maduro’s capture?

 In 2017, Rodríguez became president of the Constituent National Assembly that expanded the government’s powers after the opposition won the 2015 legislative elections.
 In 2018, Maduro appointed her vice president for his second term.
 She retained the post during his third presidential term, which began on January 10, 2025, following the controversial July 28, 2024, elections.
 Until the president’s capture, she served as Venezuela’s chief economic authority and minister of petroleum.

-José Manuel Romano, a constitutional lawyer and political analyst, told CNN that the positions Rodríguez has held show she is a “very prominent” figure within the Venezuelan government and someone who enjoys the president’s “full trust.”
+José Manuel Romano, a constitutional lawyer and political analyst, told CNN that the positions Rodríguez has held show she is a “very prominent” figure within the Venezuelan government and someone who enjoyed Maduro’s “full trust.”

 “She is very results-oriented and has significant influence over the entire government apparatus, including the Ministry of Defense.
 That is very important to note in the current circumstances,” he added.